Register an enduring power of attorney

 - at least 3 of the donor’s family members who are eligible - they must be 18 or over and have mental capacity

-- any attorneys who were appointed ‘jointly and severally’ but aren’t applying to register the EPA
+- any attorneys who were appointed ‘jointly and severally’ but are not applying to register the EPA

 You must tell the first 3 eligible family members from the following list.
 If there’s no family member in a particular category, move on to the next one.
 You must try to tell the family members in this order: